Mluciano1401/Mluciano1401/README.md

 </div>

 ### <div align="center"> 👋 Hi!
 I'm Maria Luciano and I'm a web developer from Santiago, Dominican Republic.
 I have a serious passion for UI effects, animations and creating intuitive, dynamic UX.
-I have been programming for about 1 year, during those years I have collaborated with talented people in the projects where I have participated as well as I have done a couple of personal projects.
+I have been programming for about 3 years, during those years I have collaborated with talented people in the projects where I have participated as well as I have done a couple of personal projects.

 Here are some ideas to get you started:</div>

-- 🔭 I worked for a year in Intellisys D. Corp.
+- 🔭 I worked for a year and ten months in Intellisys D. Corp.
+- 🔭 Currently, I work in Advansys SRL.

 - 🌱 I’m currently learning full stack technologies.